☎ (346) 250-5000 ✉ info@recenterhouston.com

 We're here for you.

-Recenter has seventy years of caring for families affected by chemical dependency, one person at a time.
+Recenter has seventy-six years of caring for families affected by chemical dependency, one person at a time.
 Whether you are seeking help for yourself or a loved one — call us.

 Office Hours